 Porto is one of those places that is perfect for a quick short visit or an extended slow travel stay.
-Filled with gorgeously tiled buildings, great vibe and culinary delights
+Filled with gorgeously tiled buildings, a great vibe and culinary delights

 Have you ever wondered whether this place is called Porto or Oporto?
 You can rest assured that both are correct.
 Oporto is mainly used in English, while Porto is the Portuguese name.
 As the popularity of the destination grows, so does the use of native pronunciation.
 No matter what you call it, this is an awesome place to discover.

 Even though I knew that Porto is Portugal’s second-largest city, it still surprised me how large it is.
 There was no way we would’ve been able to see all of it on foot in the short time we had.
-Thankfully, like any other touristy city, there are a number of hop-on, hop-off bus tour companies that can make seeing the city a bit more manageable.
+Thankfully, like any other touristy city, several hop-on, hop-off bus tour companies can make seeing the city a bit more manageable.

-You can quickly hit the main Porto attractions on the tour.
+You can quickly hit the main Porto attractions on tour.
 It’s quick and easy to get around Porto on the bus tour, plus you get to experience the city views from above.
 As it turns out, Porto is a beautiful place.
 Also, 72 hours in Porto gives you a great taste of what you can find here.

-I enjoyed being in a place with no plans.
-Wondering around the city and discovering different gems almost on every corner.
+I enjoyed being in a place with no plans, wandering around the city and discovering different gems almost on every corner.
 There are ornate churches, buildings with wrought-iron balconies, cobbled streets and plenty of bars and restaurants to indulge in.
 It’s a cultural and culinary paradise perfect for any cultural and history lover.

 Best way to visit Porto in 72 hours